Connect with others who understand.

 Surgery

 Surgery on a sensitive part of the body such as the groin — especially the vulva — can be scary to think about.
 It can also be complicated.
-Relatively minor procedures like unroofing don’t result in very much scarring.
-But more extensive procedures, such as wide excisions, can be extremely complex with many potential complications.
+While simpler procedures like unroofing typically cause minimal scarring, more extensive procedures, such as wide excisions, can be extremely complex, with many potential complications.

 How Can You Manage Your HS at Home?

-Medical treatment is an important part of managing HS, but there are many things you can do yourself, at home, to help care for your HS.
-For acute pain management, Dr. Richmond recommended warm compresses and nonsteroidal anti-inflammatory drugs like ibuprofen and naproxen (Advil and Aleve).
+While medical treatment is an important part of managing HS, there are several ways to care for your HS at home.
+For acute pain relief, Dr. Richmond recommended warm compresses and nonsteroidal anti-inflammatory drugs like ibuprofen (Advil) and naproxen (Aleve).

 Dr. Richmond also recommended treating flares with “topical anesthetics, such as Preparation H with the topical anesthetic or something called Boil-Ease.”
 These topical anesthetics (lidocaine and benzocaine) are OK to use on skin affected by flares.
 To help prevent flares, she suggested wearing loose clothing that doesn’t create too much friction.
 “Many patients have flares with activity and exercise,” she added.

 Weight loss is another important part of HS home management.
-Research shows that people who are obese are more likely to have HS and that their HS tends to be more severe.
+Research shows that people with obesity have a higher prevalence of HS and their HS tends to be more severe.
 Dr. Richmond recommended dietary changes to help with weight loss and said that “anti-inflammatory diets or vegan diets have some anecdotal benefit.”
 She also highly recommended quitting smoking, since “smoking can significantly flare hidradenitis.”

-While home management can make a difference with HS, Dr. Richmond reiterated the importance of getting proper medical care: “Ultimately, finding a provider who is comfortable with the management of hidradenitis, who can really start to get those flares under control, is necessary because there is only so much you can do to prevent this with home management.”
+While home management can make a difference with HS, Dr. Richmond emphasized the importance of getting proper medical care: “Ultimately, finding a provider who is comfortable with the management of hidradenitis, who can really start to get those flares under control, is necessary, because there is only so much you can do to prevent this with home management.”

 You Are Not Alone

 Dr. Richmond knows that living with HS is not easy: “It’s painful.
-It’s really impactful to daily life, and there’s an embarrassing factor, so some people are hesitant to talk about it.”
-If you’re dealing with vulvar HS, take heart.
-“You’re not alone,” she said.
+It’s really impactful to daily life, and there’s an embarrassment factor, so some people are hesitant to talk about it.”
+If you’re dealing with vulvar HS, remember this message from Dr. Richmond: “You’re not alone,” she said.
 “It’s a really common problem that I think people don’t talk about.”

 Talk With Others Who Understand